WhyCitrus/WhyCitrus/README.md

 - 👋 Hi, I’m @WhyCitrus
-Record My solution for some Kaggle ML projects
+- This repository is for records of My solution for some Kaggle ML projects